onap/policy-parent/docs/api/api.rst

 (name)       M       M        M          The definition of the reference to the Policy Type, GET allows ranges to be
                                          specified
 version      O       M        C          GET allows ranges to be specified, must be specified if more than one version
-                                         of the Policy Type exists
-description  R       O        N/A        Desciption of the Policy Type derived_from R       C        N/A        Must be specified when a Policy Type is derived from another Policy Type such
-                                         as in the case of derived Monitoring Policy Types metadata     R       O        N/A        Metadata for the Policy Type properties   R       M        N/A        This field holds the specification of the specific Policy Type in ONAP targets      R       O        N/A        A list of node types and/or group types to which the Policy Type can be applied triggers     R       O        N/A        Specification of policy triggers, not currently supported in ONAP
+                                         of the Policy Type exists ans a specific version is required description  R       O        N/A        Desciption of the Policy Type derived_from R       C        N/A        Must be specified when a Policy Type is derived from another Policy Type such as in the case of derived Monitoring Policy Types.
+The referenced Policy Type must either already exist in the database or be defined as another policy type in the incoming TOSCA service template metadata     R       O        N/A        Metadata for the Policy Type properties   R       M        N/A        This field holds the specification of the specific Policy Type in ONAP.
+Any user defined data types specified on properties must either already exist in the database or be defined in the incoming TOSCA service template targets      R       O        N/A        A list of node types and/or group types to which the Policy Type can be applied triggers     R       O        N/A        Specification of policy triggers, not currently supported in ONAP
 ============ ======= ======== ========== ===============================================================================